snotskie/EpistemicNetworkAnalysis.jl/README.md

 ### ENA Model

+The workhorse of this package is the `ENAModel` type, which is highly configurable.

 ```julia
 function mySubsetFilter(unit)
     if 1 <= unit[:Act] <= 3 # select only acts between 1 and 3